rpominov/fun-task/README.md

  - We can get the result whenever it's ready
  - If two or more consumers have a same Promise they all will get the same result

 The last item is important.
 This is the key advantage of Promises over Tasks.
 Tasks don't have this feature.
-If two consumers have a same Task, each of them have to spawn their own versions of the computation in order to get the result, and they may even get different results.
+If two consumers have a same Task, each of them have to spawn their own instance of the computation in order to get the result, and they may even get different results.

 ## What is a computation?